risingdam/slider/README.md

 # Slider

-A gallery and carousel slider implementation based on swiffyslider.
+* A gallery and carousel slider implementation based on swiffyslider
-Examples based on sliders used in the JMP rebuild project.
+* Examples based on sliders used in the JMP rebuild project
+* Uses swiffyslider built-in styling based on classes with some overrides
+* Uses data attributes for JavaScript configuration

 ## Gallery